estruyf/vscode-front-matter/docs/content/docs/commands.md

 # Commands

 Front Matter actions are also available as commands.
-In this section of the documenation all commands will be explained.
+In this section of the documentation all commands will be explained.

 ![Commands](/assets/commands.png)